JEP draft: Ahead-of-Time Class Loading & Linking with Any GC

 }

-In JDK NN, the cached form of a String object would look like this, where the value field stores the logical index of another object:
+We can make a GC-agnostic AOT cache by storing object references in a format that is GC-agnostic, namely as logical indices.
+Then the cached form of a String object would look like this, with the value field containing the logical index of the byte array:

-A cold start is the first JVM start in a while, such as when deploying JVMs in the cloud.
-The AOT cache is unlikely to be in the file system cache, and the larger the AOT cache, the larger the cost of loading it from disk becomes.
-Streaming, however, can hide the latency of materializing objects from the cache.
+A cold start of an application is the first start of that application on a particular machine in a while.
+Cold starts can happen frequently when deploying applications in a cloud.
+The AOT cache is unlikely to be in the filesystem cache, and the larger the cache, the larger the cost of loading it from disk.
+Streaming can, however, hide the latency of reading data from the disk, at the cost of requiring an additional CPU core.

-Conversely, a warm start is when the JVM starts close in time to a previous start, such as when running a Java program over and over on the same machine.
-Because the AOT cache stays in the file system cache between runs, mapping the AOT cache into the Java heap is instant, thus classes appear to load instantly.
-Streaming achieves the same illusion by performing materialization in a background thread, but it relies on the availability of an extra core during startup.
+Conversely, a warm start is when an application starts close in time to a previous start, such as when running over and over on the same machine.
+Because the AOT cache stays in the filesystem cache between runs, it can be mapped into the JVM's heap instantly.

-The least advantageous situation for streaming is a warm start in a constrained environment that does not have a spare core.
-The JVM tries to avoid this situation in production by applying a heuristic:
+The least advantageous situation for streaming is a warm start in a constrained environment that does not have a spare CPU core.
+The JVM tries to avoid this situation in production by applying a heuristic when creating an AOT cache after a training run:

 Alternatives